Urgent protection orders - a potentially life-saving tool - are on the rise in the Bay of Plenty. But is this a good thing? Cira Olivier reports.

-He said a lot of work needed to be done to encourage people to report family harm incidents more often.
+According to Taikato, a lot of work needed to be done to encourage people to report family harm incidents more often.

-It was estimated police were called to only 20 per cent of family harm incidents.
+It was estimated police were only called to 20 per cent of family harm incidents.

 "More importantly, [the nation needs to] understand that it is not okay to beat, belittle or besiege those you are supposed to love and protect."

-There was an array of legislation at police disposal to deal with harm in the home, including physical violence, psychological and emotional harm.
+There was an array of legislation at police disposal to deal with harm in the home, including physical violence, psychological, and emotional harm.